GeoNode/geonode/docs/developers/contribute_docu.rst

 Your repository should now be up to date!
 For more information on those commands go to http://git-scm.com/docs.

-*Remark*: If you've created a new branch, and you want to add the new folder to this branch, make sure you are working on this branch!
+.. note:: If you've created a new branch, and you want to add the new folder to this branch, make sure you are working on this branch!

 Typing::

       git status